Poppets Town: Recurring

-Cocori is an anthropomorphic chicken girl who wears a pink shirt and blue scarf.
-She has a red helmet and roller skate shoes.
-She also works at a cafe and drives an egg-shaped car, (but she doesn't use it much).
+Cocori is an anthropomorphic chicken girl with a short tail, a yellow beak, and black bead eyes.
+She wears a pink shirt, a blue scarf around her neck, a red helmet on her head, and roller skates on her feet.
+Similar to Alli and Cozy who are recurring characters, she is sweet, loving, kind, friendly, and she also works at a cafe and drives an egg-shaped car that runs on a "wind-up key", (but she doesn't use it very often).
 Her favorite hobby is making smoothies.
+Her catchphrase is "chicken barks", when she talks.